Achieveing reliable UDP transmission at 10 Gb/s using BSD socket for data acquisition systems: System configuration

 \section{System configuration}

 The following commands were used (performed as superuser) to change the system parameters on CentOS.
-The examples below modifies network interface eno49.
+Some of these have slightly different names on Ubuntu and generally are not available on macOS.
+The examples below modifies network interface \emph{eno49}.
 This should be changed to match the name of the interface on the actual system.

 \acknowledgments This work is funded by the EU Horizon 2020 framework, BrightnESS project 676548.

 We thank Sarah Ruepp, associate professor at DTU FOTONIK, and Irina Stefanescu, Detector Scientist at ESS, for comments that greatly improved the manuscript.